sarnold/openadams/trunk/README.txt

 2. For the artifact editor run naf_editor.py

 For Win32 binary distribution: unpack all files from the .zip archive in a folder.
-Run oaeditor.exe.
+Run oaeditor.exe to manage artifacts.
+Run oatestrunner to execute test artifacts.
+Run oalogview to inspect changes in an openADAMS database file.

 COPYRIGHT